bloominstituteoftechnology/Lambda-Hello/ArunaB.md

 My favorite hobby is singing.
 I have won few competitions.
 Singing and listening to music are my favorite stress busters.
 I listen to different kinds of music based on the current mood.
-My current emotions are Favorite animal is Horse.
+Favorite animal is Horse.
 I have a new favorite sport which is skiing.